 You will often even see players fold such hands when they make a middle pair or call one bet and fold to your turn bet without much consideration.

-Players like this are your best targets in cash games, and isolating them is one of the best ways to print money on a regular basis, one small pot at a time.
+Players like this are your best targets in cash games, and isolating them is one of the best ways to print money regularly, one small pot at a time.

 Learn how to optimally punish limpers with the help of acclaimed poker author Lee Jones!